Rewind SEO’s Encyclopedia of Risky Links

 What about Good Press Releases?

 Real editorial press releases are great for press exposure and traffic but these should generally be avoided for SEO purposes.
 That said, from our observations through 2023, Google has rarely penalized sites that use limited numbers of DoFollow press releases and neutral anchor text.
 Write some newsworthy press releases and submit them on real PR sites.
 No worries if a few of them are DoFollow links.
 Also do NOT under any circumstances use commercial anchor text for press release links (this includes EMD companies/sites where their “Brand” name is actually a general keyword).

 Exposed Link Networks and Blog Networks

 Fortunately these same footprints are also how to find these links in a penalty analysis in order to get these links removed or disavowed.
-Exposed network links always need to go.
-Hidden networks you can keep at your own risk for Penguin recovery projects.
-But for manual ‘unnatural links’ penalties, ALL known link networks need to be removed (not just disavowed) as the #1 priority before a reconsideration request.
+Links from exposed link networks always need to go, and the best time to get rid of them is BEFORE a penalty… On the other hand, properly hidden link networks can still be effective (even in 2023 at the time of this update).
+Of course, all link networks are blackhat links so use at your own risk.
+Also, if your site receives a manual penalty, all link network links need be disavowed with attempted removal before a reconsideration request.
 Link networks are very common causes for manual penalties.

 Lack of Quality Links